knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 I'm just including this as it adds perspective on the number of alerts Rogers wasn't able to deliver across the country that day.

-### how were 9-1-1 calls processed during the outage and whether they were able to be processed by other wireless networks within the same coverage area;
+### How were 9-1-1 calls processed during the outage and whether they were able to be processed by other wireless networks within the same coverage area

 ```txt
 As seen in Rogers(CRTC)11July2022-2.i above, Rogers was able to route thousands of 9-1-1 calls on July 8th.
 Rogers’ wireless network worked intermittently during that day as we were trying to restore our IP core network, varying region by region.